mbridak/not1mm/README.md

 - [CTRL-Esc] Stops cwdaemon from sending Morse.
 - [PgUp] Increases the cw sending speed.
 - [PgDown] Decreases the cw sending speed.
-- [Arrow-Up] Jump to the next spot above the current VFO cursor in the bandmap window.
+- [Arrow-Up] Jump to the next spot above the current VFO cursor in the bandmap window (CAT Required).
-- [Arrow-Down] Jump to the next spot below the current VFO cursor in the bandmap window.
+- [Arrow-Down] Jump to the next spot below the current VFO cursor in the bandmap window (CAT Required).
 - [TAB] Move cursor to the right one field.
 - [Shift-Tab] Move cursor left One field.
 - [SPACE] When in the callsign field, will move the input to the first field needed for the exchange.
 - [Enter] Submits the fields to the log.
 - [F1-F12] Send (CW or Voice) macros.
 - [CTRL-S] Spot Callsign to the cluster.
-- [CTRL-G] Tune to a spot matching partial text in the callsign entry field.
+- [CTRL-G] Tune to a spot matching partial text in the callsign entry field (CAT Required).

 ### Log Display